The Japanese Garden

 The Bonsai Garden has been designed to balance the traditional design of the adjacent Japanese Garden and the surrounding contemporary design of the Waterfront Botanical Gardens, weaving in design aspects from both spaces.
 The intent is to create a truly unique garden that celebrates the individuality of each bonsai while also creating an experience that is distinctive to the Waterfront Botanical Gardens.
 The space is divided into two areas, a winding path with small garden rooms for rest, reflection and contemplation about the artful bonsai, and a larger plaza that can be used for educational and social events as well as bonsai competitions.
 The garden also includes a Bonsai House for protecting the trees during winter, daily tree manicuring, and as a space for novices to learn from bonsai experts.

-BONSAI GARDEN SPONSORSHIP OPPORTUNITIES
+GRAESER FAMILY BONSAI GARDEN SPONSORSHIP OPPORTUNITIES

-The 2-acre Bonsai Garden will house the WBG collection in all seasons, providing an opportunity for a unique experience with these unusual trees.
+Sponsored by the Graeser family, the Bonsai Garden will house the WBG collection in all seasons, providing an opportunity for a unique experience with these unusual trees.

 Bonsai Display Plaza